 - Improvement in deep sleep

-When you are under stress (physical, emotional, mental), your hypothalamus sends a signal to your pituitary gland which then signals your adrenals to produce more steroid hormones such as cortisol.
-Once this process is set in motion, cortisol and other hormones such as the thyroid signal your body to direct all of your body’s normal functions to only what is essential to overcome the stressor.
-This means that other functions such as digestion, the immune response, and thyroid function are put on hold until the stress has passed.
+When you are under stress, your hypothalamus sends a signal to your pituitary gland which then signals your adrenals to produce more steroid hormones such as cortisol.
+Once this process is in motion, cortisol and other hormones signal your body to direct all of your body’s normal functions to only what is essential to overcome the stressor.
+This means that other functions such as digestion, the immune response, and thyroid function are on hold until the stress has passed.
 In a perfect world, stress would pass quickly, and your body would return to normal.
 However, because of the hectic lifestyles and chronic stress that modern society is exposed to, the stress doesn’t end quickly, and therein begins the negative feedback loop that occurs between the hypothalamus, the pituitary gland, and the thyroid gland.
 Stress also produces inflammation which makes thyroid receptors less sensitive to hormones produced by the thyroid.
 A lot of patients who are put on thyroid medication without any adrenal support can initially get worse and experience shaking hands, racing heart, and insomnia to name a few.
 This is caused by their body being forced into “overdrive” from the rush of thyroid hormones.

 Vitamin Deficiencies Also Contribute to Adrenal Fatigue

 Numerous studies have indicates that certain vitamin deficiencies influence both cortisol and the immune response.

 - B Vitamins also help to combat inflammation and improve brain health

 - Magnesium deficiency directly affects the function of the hypothalamic-pituitary-adrenal (HPA) axis

 - Vitamin D helps regulate cortisol and other endocrine processes such as insulin resistance and Type 2 Diabetes.

 - Vitamin C helps regulation of cortisol and also improves the immune response.